Achievable logoAchievable logo

 Have you passed your SIE?

-The Series 7 dives further into many concepts initially introduced on the SIE, while shifting its “big picture” focus primarily to suitability.
+The Series 7 goes deeper into many concepts first introduced on the SIE, but it shifts the “big picture” focus toward suitability.

-If you haven’t yet passed the SIE and need to strengthen your foundational knowledge, please consider purchasing Achievable’s SIE program.
+If you haven’t passed the SIE yet and you want to strengthen your foundational knowledge, consider purchasing Achievable’s SIE program.

-We’ve included a few links to review topics covered in our SIE material; even if you haven’t bought our SIE course, you should still be able to use them as a reference.
-If you click a link starting with [SIE], just make sure to switch back to the Series 7 course using the dropdown in the navigation menu!
+We’ve also included a few links to review topics covered in our SIE material.
+Even if you haven’t purchased our SIE course, you can still use these links as a reference.
+If you click a link starting with [SIE], just switch back to the Series 7 course using the dropdown in the navigation menu.

 When you prepared for the SIE exam, you learned the fundamentals of common stock.
-In this intro chapter, we’ll recap and summarize these common stock basics.
-You can also spend a few minutes watching the following video for a quick refresher.
+In this intro chapter, we’ll recap and summarize those common stock basics.
+You can also watch the following video for a quick refresher.

 The basics

-Common stock is a negotiable equity investment that provides freely-transferable (easy to buy and sell) ownership.
-Negotiable securities are traded in the market between investors, as opposed to redeemable securities that can only be bought or sold with the issuer.
-If you were to buy Disney stock in the market, you buy those shares from another investor, not Disney the company.
+Common stock is a negotiable equity investment that represents ownership and is freely transferable (easy to buy and sell).
+Negotiable securities trade in the market between investors.
+This contrasts with redeemable securities, which can only be bought from or sold back to the issuer.

 Definitions